Prionolepis

 Prionolepis is a genus of prehistoric ray-finned fish belonging to the order Alepisauriformes.

 Fossil record

 These ray-finned fish lived in the Upper Cretaceous (Cenomanian - Turonian, about 95-90 million years ago).
 Fossils have been found in Lebanon and England.

 Description

 Prionolepis could reach a length of about 25 cm.
 Body was long and tapered, but rather strong and robust, with a series of high serrate scales (hence the name Prionolepis, from the Greek "saw scale").
-His muzzle was pointed and very elongated, and jaw was slightly prognathous.
+Its muzzle was pointed and very elongated, and jaw was slightly prognathous.